tjhart/broccoli-couchdb-versioning/README.md

 [broccoli-couchdb-versioning](https://github.com/tjhart/broccoli-couchdb-versioning).

 ## TODO
 * Determine when a document has been deleted, and remove it from the other store
 * Synchronize other documents too, not just design documents
-* Improve versioning.
-We're not quite ready for prime time.

 ## License